seansovine/wgpu_grapher/docs/DevNotes.md

 Next steps:

-1. Add option to render light in scene as a sphere for debugging.
+1. Add option to render lights and coordinate axes as scene objects.
-2. Rework GUI state and parameter handling.
+2. Rework graph parameter GUI input and update handling.
-3. Rework shadow mapping.
+3. Investigate ways to improve shadow mapping.

 Things to do later:

-4. Enable multisampling.
-5. Port mesh format and lighting from Vulkan Grapher.
+5. Port some mesh generation and lighting code from Vulkan Grapher.

 ## Known issues and TODOs

+### Coordinate axes and geometry debugging

+To help debug lighting and other 3D rendering issues we will add some code to optionally render scene objects for lights.
+It would also be nice to have some coordinate axes that can be optionally displayed.

 ### Parameter input bugs

-The behavior of the graph relative to GUI parameter inputs is very buggy.
-Likely we need to rework the way these values are stored and used into a more sane structure.
+The GUI inputs for graph shift and scale are buggy.
+The way they're implemented now also modifies the function object, so results in the graph being regenerated on every change.

 _Plan:_

-We've currently disabled the function position and scale UI until we get the bugs ironed out and decide how we want to handle updates to these going forward.
+We've currently disabled the function position and scale UI until we get the bugs ironed out and decide how we want to handle updates to these.
+We may add a separate window to update them, with an "apply" button.

 ### Shadow mapping bugs

-Shadow mapping for the floor mesh doesn't seem to be working correctly, and there are some edge cases where strange artifacts appear.
+Shadow mapping for the floor mesh doesn't seem to be working correctly, and there are some edge cases where shadow artifacts appear.

-To help debug this and other 3D rendering issues we will add some code to optionally render scene objects for light position, coordinate axes, etc.

 _Example:_

++ Function: `5.0*e^(5.0*(-(x-4.5)^2 - (z-3)^2))`
 + Light position: `[3.0, 4.0, 0.0]`
-+ Function: `5.0*e^(5.0*(-(x-4.5)^2 - (z-3)^2))`

-In this example we see some strange interactions between shadow mapping and other lighting, in the region where the shadow would be just starting to appear.
+In this example we see what look like strange interactions between shadow mapping and other lighting, in the region where the shadow would be just starting to appear.
-This could be due to issues like overflow or negative values appearing in the shader, but I'm not sure.
+I now think this is most likely due to aliasing and issues around the shape of the mesh relative to the shape of the surface in certain areas of the graph.

 _Example 2:_

 + Function: `2.0*e^(5.0*(-(x)^2 - (z)^2))`
++ Light position: `[0.0, 4.0, 0.0]`

 This can be used to sanity check basic lighting and coordinate handling.
 As of now everything seems to be working correctly except for shadow mapping.